Alcohol Policing Partnership Program

 ABC law, alcohol enforcement strategies and tactics, administrative license

 revocation procedures, and community resources.
-These "grant teams"
+The Alcohol Policing Partnership

 administrative, or civil action.

-and education programs such as LEAD (Licensee Education on Alcohol and
+existing ABC prevention and education programs such as LEAD (Licensee Education on Alcohol

-Drugs) and IMPACT (Informed Merchants Preventing Alcohol-Related Crime
+and Drugs) and IMPACT (Informed Merchants Preventing Alcohol-Related Crime Tendencies),

-Tendencies), and they create new ones.
-Generally, grant teams use prevention
+and they create new ones.
+Generally, Alcohol Policing Partnership Program Unit use prevention

 strategies as a prelude to enforcement action.
 Education and prevention